johnwcowan/subsetg-book/intro-020-glossary.md

 (and only) dimension.
 If the lower bound is missing, it is 1, so A(2) is the same as A(1:2).

-*built-in function*:  One of a list of functions that are a built-in part of PL/I.  They don't have to be declared but can be.
+*built-in function*:  One of a list of 83 functions that are a built-in part of PL/I.  They don't have to be declared, but can be.

 *computational*:  A computational type is either an arithmetic type

-*constant*: Either a literal value (computational or string), such as 1335, 133.5, 13.35e2, 'character string', or '1010'B, or a name declared by a DECLARE or DEFINE CONSTANT statement whose value is specified by a VALUE attribute.
+*constant*: Either a literal value (computational or string), such as `1335`, `133.5`, `13.35e2`, `'character string'`, or `'1010'B`, or a name declared by a `DECLARE` or `DEFINE CONSTANT` statement whose value is specified by a `VALUE` attribute.

 *data attribute*: An attribute specifying a data type.